johnnywycliffe/RaceDotNet/Design Docs/Software.md

 - Gets whether should be penalized or not
 - Checks if user has received button 2
-- confirms backing out with second button press within 5 seconds
+- Confirms backing out with second button press within 5 seconds
-- sends message to host to remove from scoreboard. if host
+- Sends message to host to remove from scoreboard. if host drops out, might need to transfer ownership somehow.

 ## Network scheme
-TODO
+ESP Now uses a peer-to-peer system with up to 20 connections.
+The packets are sent with ack sets for reliability.

+Each payload has a maximum of 250 bytes.

 ## File scheme
 ### Saving/loading from SD